 Samsung has taken the wraps off of its next-generation Exynos 9820 processor, giving us our best look yet at how powerful the Galaxy S10 will be and what specs it’s likely to feature – as well as providing clues to the Galaxy Note 10 further down the line.
 Here’s everything the Exynos 9820 teaches us about Samsung’s next flagships, from a new triple camera system to 8K video support and more.

 The Exynos 9820 is set to be the muscle behind Samsung’s next flagships, the Galaxy S10 and Galaxy Note 10, and will supplant the Exynos 9810 as the South Korean firm’s top-of-the-line SoC (system-on-a-chip).
-There’s also every chance it (or a custom chip with similar core architecture) could feature in Samsung’s eagerly anticipated foldable phone – the Galaxy X or Galaxy F, depending on your school of thought.
+There’s also every chance it (or a custom chip with similar core architecture) could feature in Samsung’s foldable phone.

 By way of reference, the Exynos 9810 is the chip that drove the Galaxy S9 in a number of markets, including the UK, but that’s now old news and the Exynos 9820 offers a number of clear upgrades over its predecessor.

 For one, the Exynos 9820 is fabricated on an 8nm process, which is a marked improvement on the 10nm process of the Exynos 9810.
 This matters, because the smaller the fabrication process, the less power a chip should technically consume – Samsung is saying the Exynos 9820 will be 10% less power hungry than its predecessor, meaning the Galaxy S10 should be Samsung’s most efficient phone to date and offer improved battery life.